Romanian Space Agency: History

-Romania is host to a heritage of companies like Aerostar, Avioane Craiova, Industria Aeronautică Română, Romaero and Societatea Pentru Exploatări Tehnice.
-Romania currently manufactures twenty types of aircraft, based on a mix of domestic and international designs.
+Romania is host to heritage companies like Airstar, Avioane Craiova, Industria Aeronautică Română, Romaero and Societatea Pentru Exploatări Tehnice.
+The country currently manufactures twenty different types of aircraft, based on a mix of domestic and international designs.

-The country has experience in the field of space applications, such as satellite communications, remote sensing, geographic information systems and global information, positioning and navigation systems.
-Since 1977 it has operated an Intelsat ground station in Cheia with two 32 m antennas.
-Romania contributed to more than thirty scientific and technological space missions in the Interkosmos program, including the 1981 flight of Dorin-Dumitru Prunariu on the Soyuz 40.
+The country has experience in the field of space applications, such as satellite communications, remote sensing, geographic information systems (GIS), global information, and positioning and navigation systems.
+Since 1977 it has operated as an Intelsat ground station in Cheia with two 32-metre antennas.
+Romania has been involved in more than thirty scientific and technological space missions in the Interkosmos program, including the 1981 flight of Dorin-Dumitru Prunariu on the Soyuz 40.

-The Government, along with private entities in Romania, support these space activities and contribute them to being an important and necessary element for social development.
-In 1992, Romania was one of the first Eastern European countries to sign a cooperation agreement with ESA for the peaceful uses of outer space, followed by a Framework Agreement with ESA in 2006.
+In 1992, Romania signed a cooperation agreement with the European Space Agency (ESA) for the peaceful uses of outer space, followed by a Framework Agreement with ESA in 2006.
 Romania contributed through co-investigators to several ESA missions such as Hershel, Planck, SOHO and Gaia.

-Since 2012, the Romanian flag has been raised at the European Space Agency (ESA) headquarters, after Romania officially became the 19th ESA Member State on December 22, 2011.

-With Romania's accession to ESA, Romanian researchers and industry now have the opportunity to participate in ESA missions.
-Over two decades of research and consulting efforts have resulted in the Romanian Space Agency (ROSA) becoming a scientific and high technology organization that coordinates, promotes and represents the national research activities and space aerospace and security applications.

-Objectives

-ROSA's main objective is to promote space research and development activities and to initiate and coordinate basic and applied research in space.
-ROSA ensures Romania's active presence in international actions that lead to advances in space and the use of outer space for peaceful purposes.
-ROSA represents the government in relations arising from agreements concluded by Romania with foreign partners regarding space problems.